bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 }
 ```

-This can be done if both the CommonJS and ES module versions of the package are equivalent, for example because one is the transpiled output of the other; and the package’s management of state is carefully isolated (or the package is stateless).
+This can be done if both the CommonJS and ES module versions of the package are equivalent, for example because one is the transpiled output of the other; and the package's management of state is carefully isolated (or the package is stateless).

-The reason that state is an issue is because both the CommonJS and ES module versions of the package might get used within an application; for example, the user’s application code could `import` the ES module version while a dependency `require`s the CommonJS version.
+The reason that state is an issue is because both the CommonJS and ES module versions of the package might get used within an application; for example, the user's application code could `import` the ES module version while a dependency `require`s the CommonJS version.
 If that were to occur, two copies of the package would be loaded in memory and therefore two separate states would be present.
 This would likely cause hard-to-troubleshoot bugs.

-Aside from writing a stateless package (if JavaScript’s `Math` were a package, for example, it would be stateless as all of its methods are static), there are some ways to isolate state so that it’s shared between the potentially loaded CommonJS and ES module instances of the package:
+Aside from writing a stateless package (if JavaScript's `Math` were a package, for example, it would be stateless as all of its methods are static), there are some ways to isolate state so that it's shared between the potentially loaded CommonJS and ES module instances of the package:

 1. If possible, contain all state within an instantiated object.
-JavaScript’s `Date`, for example, needs to be instantiated to contain state; if it were a package, it would be used like this:
+JavaScript's `Date`, for example, needs to be instantiated to contain state; if it were a package, it would be used like this:

     ```
     import Date from 'date';
     const someDate = new Date();
     ```

-    The `new` keyword isn’t required; a package’s function can return a new object, or modify a passed-in object, to keep the state external to the package.
+    The `new` keyword isn't required; a package's function can return a new object, or modify a passed-in object, to keep the state external to the package.

 2. Isolate the state in one or more CommonJS files that are shared between the CommonJS and ES module versions of the package.
 For example, if the CommonJS and ES module entry points are `index.cjs` and `index.mjs`, respectively: